gyomGit/dbTextEditorGitHub/README.md

 or newer to guide you step-by-step to develop this Db files Editor Plug-in.

 ## How to Build this plug-in with Maven:
+*Developed on MacOS with Eclipse Photon and tested on Linux Mint, with Eclipse “2018-11”*

 There are two ways: